pinobatch/pently/docs/pentlyas.md

 * Note: A musical event with a pitch and a duration.
 * Note value: A duration expressed as a binary fraction of a whole note.
-* Octave: A frequency ratio of 2 to 1 between two pitches.
+* Octave: A pitch difference corresponding to a frequency ratio of 2 to 1.
+In Western music, note names repeat at the octave.
 * Pattern: A musical phrase, consisting of a list of notes and rests.
 * Pickup measure: A partial measure at the start of a piece of music.
   Also called "anacrusis".